RIR360/development/journal/2025/January.md

 - It's always a set of skills that helps you stand out from the crowd.

 ## 01/04/2025
-- You have to setup a growth mindset to yourself to grow.
+- You have to build a growth mindset to yourself to grow properly.
 - You have to restrict yourself to that point when pointless things won't excite you anymore.
 - Some of our ideas may fail and some may stand out, but we don't know that before we start.
+- Just learned about Web APIs.
+Forms, History, Worker, Storage, Fetch, Geoposition.